aragami-xd/java-paxos-measurements/readme.md

   - e.g. 2 concurrent nodes, 10 runs
   - 9 nodes: `30ms` success, `15ms` fail
   - 99 nodes: `600ms` success, `400ms` fail
-  - failure node makes proposal a lot longer, since nodes have to wait for timeout
 - number of nodes propose concurrently:
   - impact: not much, BUT it can skew the average rejected proposal time
   - the more nodes propose concurrently, the higher average rejected proposal time is